The-Marcy-Lab-School/se-unit-2-assessment/short-response.md

   console.log(status);
   ```
-  It does not show an error because status is initialize with keyword var rather than let or var.
-Due to this, it was hoisted and can be
-  reached by the console.log() which is not within the conditional.
+  It does not show an error because status is initialize with keyword var rather than let. let and const have a block scope.
+So they are trapped within the scope or the if statment and cannot be referenced by the console.log.
+Due to this, it was hoisted and can be reached by the console.log() which is not within the conditional.

 4. **In JavaScript, we can declare variables with `var`, `let`, and `const`.
 What are the differences between each?
 Be sure to comment on how each declaration impacts the _scope_, _reassignment_, and _hoisting_ of variables.**

+All of these declarations have their own rules.let and const variables have a block scope, which means that variables and functions decalred within that block or essentially inside the pair of curly brackets cannot be referenced outside of that block.
+Though, these two start to differ when
+talking about reassignment. let, and also var, can be reassigned to something else, unlike const. const can't be reassigned once it's been assigned a variable. var is function scoped, so if they are inside a function, they cannot be referenced from the ouside of that function.

 5. **What does the following code log?
 Explain why?**
   ```javascript